All humanity is one undivided and indivisible family.

 4. The Essential Gandhi: An Anthology of His Writings on His Life, Work, and Ideas: A good starting point for accessing a range of Gandhi's thoughts on various subjects covered in the document.

-Influences on Gandhi (Mentioned in the Document):
+Influences on Gandhi (Mentioned in this Article):

 1. The Bhagavad Gita: The sacred Hindu scripture that Gandhi called his "eternal mother," profoundly influencing his ideas on duty, non-attachment (anāsakti), and selfless action.
 Many translations and commentaries are available.